 Submission Deadlines: See upcoming deadlines

-- To what extent has the prospect of a “majority-minority” population triggered racially-conservative politics among whites or more active participation by ethnic minorities?
+- To what extent has the prospect of a “majority-minority” population affected the political behavior of whites and of racial and ethnic minorities?

 The Role of Legal Status in Immigrant Outcomes

 - How does lack of documentation affect the social, economic, and civic integration outcomes of immigrants and their families?

 - To what extent does undocumented immigration affect how firms structure their hiring and employment practices?